-- b) they relate to the local topography and landscape features, including prominent ridge lines and long distance views; - c) they enhance the established pattern of streets and other public spaces; - d) they integrate with existing vehicular and pedestrian routes and linkages; - e) they respect surrounding buildings in terms of scale, height, form and massing; - f) they make suitable provision for sustainable waste management, including collection points, without having an adverse impact on the streetscene; - g) they integrate energy efficient technologies as part of the design process; - h) they promote social inclusion by ensuring social housing is fully integrated with the overall design; - i) through design they minimise the potential for crime and anti-social behaviour.
+- H3.
+New housing should be designed to meet relevant energy and construction standards and have regard to the design principles set out in the Catshill and North Marlbrook Design Guide.
+Development proposals should demonstrate that they have considered and applied the following design principles: - a) they harmonise with and enhance the existing settlement in terms of physical form, pattern and movement; - b) they relate to the local topography and landscape features, including prominent ridge lines and long distance views; - c) they enhance the established pattern of streets and other public spaces; - d) they integrate with existing vehicular and pedestrian routes and linkages; - e) they respect surrounding buildings in terms of scale, height, form and massing; - f) they make suitable provision for sustainable waste management, including collection points, without having an adverse impact on the streetscene; - g) they integrate energy efficient technologies as part of the design process; - h) they promote social inclusion by ensuring social housing is fully integrated with the overall design; - i) through design they minimise the potential for crime and anti-social behaviour. - H4.
+Proposals for windfall development will be supported providing they do not detract from the existing street scene, result in cramped building forms, have an unacceptable visual impact or adversely affect the living conditions of neighbouring residents. - H5.
+Proposals for extensions and alterations should take into account the character, size and scale of the existing building to ensure they complement and enhance the building and its setting.